-Manual Button - Located on the outside front of the control panel.
+- Manual Button Located on the outside front of the control panel.
 Button needs to be engaged for unit to run.
 When disengaged, unit will perform rapid stop.
 For a controlled shutdown sequence, use the HMI Enable Button, BAS command, or Remote Enable signal.
-This button is the only method to override other "Control Sources".
+This button is the only method to override other "Control Sources". - 2.
+Compressor 1 or 2 Enable Setting Located in the Settings menu, Modes tab in the HMI.